 You’ll find that DataPins automates unique content by making sure only location-specific content appears on the appropriate pages.
 The tool serves as a curator of user-generated content, social proof, and reputation.

-While your GMB listing is separate from your website, they are connected in the context of your online marketing strategy.
-The highest-ranking GMB listings have a complete website with content for each location.
+While your Google Business Profile listing is separate from your website, they are connected to your online marketing strategy.
+The highest-ranking business listings have a complete website with content for each location.

-Each office address should have its own Google My Business listing, which you can verify via postcard.
-You should connect your main website to each one of your listings in the GMB website tab.
+Each office address should have its own Google Business Profile listing, which you can verify via postcard.
+You should connect your main website to each one of your listings in the GBP website tab.

 Include images of offices, information on which areas you service, operation hours, and services offered.

 It is also essential to keep this information accurate and updated.
-NAP (Name Address and Phone Number) information must remain consistent between your multi-location website and your Google My Business listing.
+NAP (Name, Address, and Phone Number) information must remain consistent between your multi-location website and your Google Business Profile.

 Having inaccurate or inconsistent NAP info hurts your rankings.
 Also, Google prefers to display recently updated content when it’s available, so update your Google My Business listing often.